openssl/openssl/doc/designs/quic-design/congestion-control.md

 per connection.
 This may change in future.

-While the congestion control API is roughly based around the arrangement of functions as described by the congestion control psuedocode in RFC 9002, there are some deliberate changes in order to obtain cleaner separation between the loss detection and congestion control functions.
-Where a literal option of RFC 9002 psuedocode would require a congestion controller to access the ACK manager's internal state directly, the interface between the two has been changed to avoid this.
+While the congestion control API is roughly based around the arrangement of functions as described by the congestion control pseudocode in RFC 9002, there are some deliberate changes in order to obtain cleaner separation between the loss detection and congestion control functions.
+Where a literal option of RFC 9002 pseudocode would require a congestion controller to access the ACK manager's internal state directly, the interface between the two has been changed to avoid this.
 This involves some small amounts of functionality which RFC 9002 considers part of the congestion controller being part of the ACK